 As the possibility of war grew near, the Naval Powder Factor needed to expand its existing workforce.
 The Public Building Administration energetically sponsored the dire need for homes to house the additional workers.

-Potomac Heights is one of the developed communities to help fulfill the need of the growing demand of workers from every trade at the Naval Powder Factory.
+Potomac Heights is one of the developed communities to help fulfill the growing demand for workers from every trade at the Naval Powder Factory.

-In 1940 the Federal Government began the job of clearing the densely wooded area in preparation for building and completing the construction of 586 houses.
+In 1940 the Federal Government began clearing the densely wooded area to build and complete the construction of 586 houses.
 These homes were 24 feet by 28 feet with five different designs.

 In 1943, 100 of the homes in Potomac Heights (Name came from its location along the Potomac River and its rolling hills) were moved to the Perry-Wright development set aside for workers of color.